 The best way to get experience bartending is to bartend.
 But bartending has the classic catch-22 of job seeking.
 You can’t get hired without experience, and you can’t get experience without being hired.

 Enter bartending school.
-You’ll spend hours simulating pouring, mixing, and drink-making techniques using real liquor bottles.
+You’ll spend hours simulating pouring, mixing, and drink-making techniques using real liquor bottles—of all liquor bottle sizes.
 Sometimes they’re filled with water, sometimes not.
 Depends what the exercise is.
 If no one will give you a chance to bartend, bartending school gives you enough experience to get your foot in the door.

 This benefit is less pronounced if you opt for an online bartending course.
-They’ll still cover the physical techniques, but it’ll be up to you to practice on your own with no real-time feedback.
+They’ll still cover the physical techniques like standard pours and how to pour beer, but it’ll be up to you to practice on your own with no real-time feedback.

 Networking for Bartenders

 70% of employers prefer word-of-mouth over job websites when looking to hire someone.
 Networking and building relationships in the industry is probably the easiest and quickest way to get a bartending gig.
 After your class graduates from bartending school, people are going to get hired.
 If you were chummy with them throughout the course, you’ve got an in.